Dominic Chapman’s Jam doughnuts provides plenty of opportunities for kids to get involved, from kneading and rolling to piping.

 Separate into doughnut-shaped balls, approximately 20g each, and knead until smooth and round – kids will have fun creating the balls.

-Line a baking tray with baking paper.
+Line a baking tray with nonstick baking paper.
 Spread the uncooked doughnuts out on the tray, leaving plenty of room for them to prove.
 Cover loosely with greased cling film and leave somewhere warm to prove again.

 Once the balls have doubled in size, carefully place them, one by one, into a frying pan to 190°C.